What Are Burners & Stingers?

 - Anti-inflammatory medicines.
 Pain relievers (such as ibuprofen or acetaminophen) can help ease pain and in the neck and shoulder.

 - Range of motion exercises.
-Your doctor may recommend exercises to keep the neck, shoulder, arm, and hand limber and flexible while the nerves heal.
+To keep the neck, shoulder, arm, and hand limber and flexible while the nerves heal, the doctor may recommend some exercises.
 These can also help ease muscle spasms.

 What Else Should I Know?

 Most burners go away on their own.
-Someone with a more serious injury might work with a physical therapist or trainer to keep the muscles strong during healing.
+Kids with a more serious injury might work with a physical therapist or trainer to keep the muscles strong during healing.

-A burner should heal completely before you return to sports.
-To make burners less likely if you play contact sports, be sure to:
+A burner should heal completely before kids return to sports.
+To make burners less likely, kids who play contact sports should:

-- Keep your neck and shoulder muscles as strong and flexible as possible.
+- Keep their neck and shoulder muscles as strong and flexible as possible.

 - Gently stretch the neck muscles before any athletic activity.